football.london, sports media and an opportunity to thrive in the digital age

-Based in Canary Wharf, the site is now six months old and already making a significant mark on the sports media landscape.
+Based in Canary Wharf, the site is now over 12 months old and already making a significant mark on the sports media landscape.
 With an extraordinarily talented team of journalists and digital producers, FL is getting its voice, echoing that of the fans, heard in an extremely crowded market place.

 I look forward to hearing from you.